hadipourh/sboxanalyzer/README.md

 ### Encoding the DDT of SKINNY-128

-To encode the DDT of larges S-boxes (8-bit S-boxes), we usually divide the DDT into several sub-DDTs and encode the sub-DDTs seperately.
+To encode the DDT of large S-boxes (8-bit S-boxes), we usually divide the DDT into several sub-DDTs and encode the sub-DDTs seperately.
 Lastly, we put the constraints for all sub-DDTs together to encode the whole DDT.
 The following code shows how to encode the DDT of SKINNY-128.

 ***Encode 2-DDT***